ashaw/MT-GitPub/README.markdown

 ## Usage

-To run in default mode, run `mt-gitpub.sh`.
+To run in default mode, run `bash mt-gitpub.sh`.

 By default, MT-GitPub will look for config.sh in the same directory and publish last-committed index templates.
 However, there are options: